firedragon61/bowtye-code-chall/README.md

   - should use non-integer like uuid as ID's for security

 # Production Consideration
-1. scalability
+1. Scalability
   - not sure about the business use case, but a production quality API server should be able to sustain high load, meaning a production quality WSGI server should be used instead
-2. hosting platforms
+2. Hosting Platforms
   - ideally the code should be deployed in a headless cloud service that supports Python

 # Assumptions
 1. creating a doctor object with relationships to addresses, names etc is counterintuitive from the point of view of business
-  1. The "price policy" (eg include 5 days of Western medicine) is not predefined.
+2. The "price policy" (eg include 5 days of Western medicine) is not predefined.
 Creating a new doctor object with any new price policy will result in a new price policy even though the description may be the same an an existing price policy.
 This looks wrong.
-  2. The "category" is not predefined (see point (1)) and is created for every new doctor object.
+3. The "category" is not predefined (see point (1)) and is created for every new doctor object.
 It probably should be predefined and doctor objects are mapped to certain predefined categories.
-  3. Addresses are assumed to be unique to each doctor object so every time a new address is always created if it is defined.
+4. Addresses are assumed to be unique to each doctor object so every time a new address is always created if it is defined.
-  4. The database is always up and available.
+5. The database is always up and available.
 There is no error handling in the code if the database is down.

 # Technical Setup
 ## Install the code